 |Semi-flexible / Rigid||Semi-flexible / Rigid||Bendable|

-The area available for solar panels on the bed of a short wheelbase, as known as a 6-foot bed, would be 77 inches by 52 inches.
-On the cab roof there would be 52 inches by approximately 35 inches for solar panels.
+The area available for solar panels on the bed of a short wheelbase, 6-foot bed, would be 77 inches by 52 inches.
+On the cab roof, there would be 52 inches by approximately 35 inches for solar panels.
 These sizes are based on the truck dimensions found here.

-To give the best result for the solar charging I have selected a monocrystalline solar panel which is semi-flexible.
-This will keep the thickness of the panel low, which would in turn keep the change in air drag at a minimum.
-The solar panel is listed as 41.7” x 21.3” x 0.12” thick.
-With this particular solar panel, it would mean that one panel can be mounted on the cab roof and three can be mounted on the bed hard cover.
-As for the solar panel coverage, area this works out to be 3,553 square inches or 2.29 square meters.
+To give the best result for the solar charging I have selected a flexible amorphous solar panel from Amazon.
+This will keep the thickness of the panel low, which would, in turn, keep the change in air drag at a minimum.
+The solar panel is listed as 41.3” x 21.25” x 0.12” thick.
+With this particular solar panel, it would mean that one panel can be mounted on the cab roof and three can be mounted on the bed hardcover.
+As for the solar panel coverage, area, this works out to be 3,553 square inches or 2.29 square meters.

 Solar Panel Charging Equation